 WR TE Career

-Green in 2019 looks for a bounce-back season, after being limited by a toe injury (right foot) to just nine games in '18 ...
-Enters ninth Bengals season ranked second in team history in career receptions (602) and receiving yards (8907); Chad Johnson, who played 10 Bengals seasons, is first in both categories (751 and 10,783) ...
-Despite injury shortened season in 2018, finished second on team in receptions (46), receiving yards (694) and receiving TDs (six); it was first time in his eight seasons he did not lead team in receptions and receiving yards ...
+Cincinnati's star WR saw his 2019 season end before it began, after suffering a left ankle injury in the first practice of training camp on July 27 ...
+The Bengals carried Green on the active roster for 16 weeks to keep alive the possibility of a return, but a setback ultimately ended that possibility and he was placed on Reserve/Injured on Dec.
+23 ...
+Was also limited to just nine games in 2018, due to a toe injury (right foot) ...
+Enters 2020 ranked second in team history in career receptions (602) and receiving yards (8907), and tied for second in receiving TDs (63); Chad Johnson, who played 10 Bengals seasons, is first in all three categories — 751 catches, 10,783 yards and 66 receiving TDs ...
 Streak of seven consecutive Pro Bowl nominations to begin career ended in 2018, as he was not selected, but he still stands as the only NFL WR since the 1970 merger to start his career with seven consecutive Pro Bowl nominations ...
-Seven Pro Bowl selections are tied with DT Geno Atkins for second in Bengals history, behind HOF OT Anthony Munoz (11) ...
-Has 33 100-yard receiving games, most in Bengals history, and his 10 career games with at least 150 yards and one TD are tied with Raiders WR Antonio Brown for most among active players entering 2019.
+Seven Pro Bowl selections are third in team history behind DT Geno Atkins (eight) and HOF OT Anthony Munoz (11) ...
+Has 33 100-yard receiving games, most in Bengals history, and his 10 career games with at least 150 yards and one TD are the most among active players entering 2019.

 Campbell's Chunky And Bengals Partnership Tackles Local Hunger With Donation of 52,800 Servings of Soup to Cincinnati Foodbank